HPSchrauff/HPSchrauff.github.io/index.md

 ## Interests

-+ Testing microeconomic theory with data
++ Microeconomics in theory and practice
+  * Modeling firm behavior in the context of changing competition and consumer preferences with applications using real-world data.
 + Experimental economics
-  *Using surveys, tracking consumer data, and experimentation to explore both market- and consumer-level behavior
+  * Using surveys, tracking consumer data, and experimentation to explore both market- and consumer-level behavior

 ## Hobbies